8. Optimise Your Google Shopping Campaigns

 The quality score is pivotal to Google’s decision of where your products rank.
 For most of the book I’ve referred to quality score for shopping campaigns as “feed quality”.
 When a search query triggers a product, the highest bid does not automatically win.
 Google wants ads that are relevant, useful, and safe for the user.
 It does this by calculating a quality score.
 Stores with a high bid, but a low quality score may not win the auction.
 How your products rank is a combination of quality and bid.

 The quality score for shopping ads is vaguer than search ads.
-Google have kept the formula of quality score for shopping ads a secret often referring to it in their support documentation as “product history” or “feed quality”.
+Google has kept the formula of quality score for shopping ads a secret, often referring to it in their support documentation as “product history” or “feed quality”.
 One possible reason is to counter their own competitors like Bing from duplicating their advertising system.
 The more likely reason it seems is to protect their system from marketers in the same way their algorithms for organic search are blurred.
-However, like SEO best practices, Google educate its users so we can improve a store’s presence on the channel.
+However, like SEO best practices, Google educates its users so we can improve a store’s presence on the channel.
 It boils down to how you can better serve the person Googling.

 The most important factor of quality score can be answered with this question: “Do we have a product that answers this search query?”
-It is an offshoot to my question of “If someone was to discover only this page on the Internet then walk away happy, what would they look for?” to come up with the perfect title and meta description for SEO.
+It is an offshoot to my question, “If someone was to discover only this page on the Internet then walk away happy, what would they look for?” to come up with the perfect title and meta description for SEO.
 If you sell athletic strapping tape, you cannot expect to get a high quality score for general searches like “adhesive tape” where the user may want tape for crafts, school, or electrical repairs.

 The best way to solve this problem is to look at high impression searches in your search terms report then see the gaps in your product range.
 Can you provide a product that better fits a high-impression search query?
 Few businesses will use this data to revisit their product range.